Skip to main content

 4. Merge: sketch.mergeSketch(outerSketch).

-7. After these steps both rings are in place.
-Your code should look like:
+5. After these steps both rings are in place, so the function should look like:

 const sketch = ASSETS.STATIC_SKETCHES.RING_PROFILE